sul-dlss/gis-robot-suite/README.md

 # Dependencies
 These robots require several dependencies needed to perform the GIS workflow steps.
 These are often shelled out to using `system` calls.

- - [GDAL](https://gdal.org/) Needed for several geospatial tasks.
-Also needed on servers are the utils and clients
+ - [GDAL](https://gdal.org/) Needed for geospatial tasks.
+For local development, this can be installed with brew.
  - `xsltproc` and `xmllint` for transforming XML files
  - rsync also used as part of the robot process and is needed